-Choose whole grains instead of refined
+Choose whole grains instead of refined grains.

 Whole grains offer a “complete package” of health benefits, unlike refined grains, which are stripped of valuable nutrients in the refining process.

 All whole grain kernels contain three parts: the bran, germ, and endosperm.
 Each section houses health-promoting nutrients.
 The bran is the fiber-rich outer layer that supplies B vitamins, iron, copper, zinc, magnesium, antioxidants, and phytochemicals.
 Phytochemicals are natural chemical compounds in plants that have been researched for their role in disease prevention.
 The germ is the core of the seed where growth occurs; it is rich in healthy fats, vitamin E, B vitamins, phytochemicals, and antioxidants.
 The endosperm is the interior layer that holds carbohydrates, protein, and small amounts of some B vitamins and minerals.